intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 * We need to continue the discussion – not all questions are answered.
 Additional discussion within the IETF will be needed.
-   Continuing to connnect the IETF with others in society & other SDOs around this topic is also useful.
+   Continuing to connect the IETF with others in society and other SDOs around this topic is also useful.

 * It is useful to find a role and a scope for IETF work in this area.
-IETF will not develop alternative energy sources, work on social issues or have detailed discussions about implenentation strategies or electronics design.
+IETF will not develop alternative energy sources, work on social issues or have detailed discussions about implementation strategies or electronics design.
 However, IETF has a role in measurement mechanisms, protocol design and standards -- but of course activities in this role need to be aware of other aspects,